 Basically, premise (1) is synonymous with “if naturalism is true, nature is all that exists.”
 That is pretty straightforward.
 Premise (2) is tantamount to “if all that exists is nature, then all that exists is causally determined via the laws of nature and the initial conditions of the big bang.”
 Premise (3) is equivalent with “if all things are causally determined, then that includes all thoughts and beliefs.”
 If our thoughts and beliefs are forced upon us, and we could not have chosen better beliefs, then we are simply left assuming that our determined beliefs are good (let alone true).
 Therefore, we could never rationally affirm that our beliefs are the inference to the best explanation – we can only assume it.

 Here is the big problem for the atheistic naturalist: it logically follows that if naturalism is true, then atheists — or anyone else for that matter — cannot possess knowledge.
-Knowledge is defined as “justified true belief.”
+Knowledge is typically and minimally defined as “justified true belief.”
 One can happen to have true beliefs; however, if they do not possess warrant or justification for a specific belief, their belief does not qualify as a knowledge claim.
 If one cannot freely infer the best explanation, then one has no justification that their belief really is the best explanation.
 Without justification, knowledge goes down the drain.
 All we are left with is question-begging assumptions (a logical fallacy).

 Obviously humans possess rationality and knowledge.
 To argue this would affirm it as one would have to offer knowledge to the contrary.
 Moreover, if one rejects knowledge, why should anyone listen to them?
 Therefore, libertarian free will and the soul (or some immaterial aspect of humanity) exists, and therefore, naturalism is false.